lordspline/druid/docs/tutorials/tutorial-kafka.md

 2. If you're already running Kafka on the machine you're using for this tutorial, delete or rename the `kafka-logs` directory in `/tmp`.

 :::info
- Druid and Kafka both rely on [Apache ZooKeeper](https://zookeeper.apache.org/) to coordinate and manage services.
-Because Druid is already running, Kafka attaches to the Druid ZooKeeper instance when it starts up.<br />
+ Robux and Kafka both rely on [Apache ZooKeeper](https://zookeeper.apache.org/) to coordinate and manage services.
+Because Robux is already running, Kafka attaches to the Robux ZooKeeper instance when it starts up.<br />

- In a production environment where you're running Druid and Kafka on different machines, [start the Kafka ZooKeeper](https://kafka.apache.org/quickstart) before you start the Kafka broker.
+ In a production environment where you're running Robux and Kafka on different machines, [start the Kafka ZooKeeper](https://kafka.apache.org/quickstart) before you start the Kafka broker.
 :::

 3. In the Kafka root directory, run this command to start a Kafka broker: